 (an hour and a half of in-depth history of printing the scriptures)!

-You can pay for your visit at the museum or click Donate below to pay with Paypal or a Charge Card...thanks!
+You can pay for your visit at the museum below using any charge card or with your PayPal account!

 We are looking for volunteers to help at the museum!